graemefox/mimi/README.md

 #### What does it allow me to do?
 MiMi allows you to visualise three important pieces of information which are not available when designing microsatellite markers from the genome of a single individual.

-Firstly, you can select primer pairs which show strong sequence conservation across several individuals.
-This gives a much higher rate of PCR success and should allow for a reduction in the frequency of null alleles (in theory...).
+1) You can select primer pairs which show strong sequence conservation across several individuals.
+This gives a much higher rate of PCR success and should allow for a reduction in the frequency of null alleles (in theory...). (fig. 1).

+**Fig 1**
 ![Figure1 - strong sequence conservation](/images/fig1.png)

-Secondly, by looking at the microsatellite locus itself in several individuals you can select loci which are polymiorphic in the amount of microsatellite repeats and avoid loci where all individuals appear to have the same number of repeats.
+2) By looking at the microsatellite locus itself in several individuals you can select loci which are polymiorphic in the amount of microsatellite repeats and avoid loci where all individuals appear to have the same number of repeats. (fig. 2).

+**Fig. 2**
 ![Figure2 - variable number of repeats](/images/fig3.png)

-Finally, you can detect whether a potential microsatellite marker contains other fragment length altering polymorphisms, outside of those caused by the change in number of motif repeats.
+3) You can detect whether a potential microsatellite marker contains other fragment length altering polymorphisms, outside of those caused by the change in number of motif repeats.
 Insertion/deletions in the flanking regions are clearly visible and can be avoided when designing your microsatellite panel.
-Mutations of thus sort are an important source of error and would otherwise be very difficult to detect in a panel designed in a single individual.
+Mutations of thus sort are an important source of error and would otherwise be very difficult to detect in a panel designed in a single individual. (fig. 3).

+**Fig. 3**
 ![Figure3 - insertion/deletion mutation](/images/fig2.png)

 #### Installation Instructions